 It is the Compensation Committee's intent to maximize tax deductibility of executive compensation while retaining some discretion needed to compensate executives in a manner commensurate with performance and the competitive landscape for executive talent.
 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), places a limit of \$1 million on the amount of compensation that we may deduct in any year with respect to any one of our named executive officers.
-This limitation does not apply to compensation that meets the requirements under Section 162(m) of the Code.
-In 2009, the Company received stockholder approval of an incentive bonus plan designed to enhance the Company's ability to deduct executive compensation on its tax returns.
+This limitation does not apply to compensation that meets the requirements under Section 162(m) for "qualifying performance-based" compensation.
+No deductions for compensation paid for 2012 or prior years have been limited under Section 162(m) of the Code, with the exception of \$398,000 paid to Mr. Anderson in 2012 after he returned to the position of CEO.

-2010 Fiscal Year Compensation Tables
+2012 Fiscal Year Compensation Tables